Nancy Edell

-Nancy Edell (November 12, 1942 – June 9, 2005) was an American-born Canadian artist, best known for her rug hooking practice that pushed the boundaries between art and craft.
+Nancy Edell (November 12, 1942 – June 9, 2005) was an American-born Canadian artist, best known for her rug hooking practice that challenged the boundaries between art and craft.
 Her practice included animated film, woodcut, monotypes and drawing which often expressed surrealist themes.
-Edell believed an artist’s work should be an expression of their personal experience.
+Edell believed an artist's work should be an expression of their personal experience.
 Her work was rooted in feminism and drew inspiration from her dreams, religion and politics.
 Her work is recognized for its dream-like qualities, art historical references, sensuality, sexuality, narrative and subversive wit.

 Life and education

 Nancy Edell was born in Omaha, Nebraska, on November 12, 1942.
 Edell obtained her Bachelor of Fine Arts in printmaking and contemporary dance from the University of Nebraska Omaha in 1964.
 By the time Edell was in her 20s, she had lived in Los Angeles, California, Victoria, British Columbia, and then Bristol, England where she continued her cinematic works and studies.

-From 1968-1969, Edell studied film and animation at the University of Bristol.
+From 1968 to 1969, Edell studied film and animation at the University of Bristol.
 After Edell's brief time in England, she moved to Winnipeg, Manitoba, where she worked in animation and lithography until 1980.

-In 1980, Edell moved from Manitoba to the small village of Bayswater, Nova Scotia, and discovered the traditional domestic craft of rug-hooking which changed her art practice dramatically.
+In 1980, Edell moved to the small village of Bayswater, Nova Scotia, and discovered the traditional domestic craft of rug-hooking which changed her art practice dramatically.
+As a self-taught artist of rug-hooking, Edell incorporated her feminist approach to art history in her work.
 Edell became a Canadian citizen in 1981.

 In 1982, Edell began teaching part-time at the Nova Scotia College of Art and Design, and continued working there until 2002.

-She was diagnosed with non-Hodgkin’s Lymphoma in the fall of 1999 and died on June 9, 2005.
+She was diagnosed with non-Hodgkin's Lymphoma in the fall of 1999 and died on June 9, 2005.
 Edell was married to Peter Walker, and she also has a son, Gabriel Edell, a daughter-in-law, Sarah Maley Edell, and two grandchildren, Hyacinth Edell and Levon Edell.